Curriculum at Hampstead School

 The Year 8 and 9 curriculum builds on what students have learned in Year 7.
 Ability setting increases in a greater range of subjects.
 The Art and Design rotations continue.

 Years 10 and 11

-Students undertake the GCSE options process in the spring term of Year 9, where they are guided into a pathway appropriate for their needs.
+Students undertake the Year 9 options process in the spring term of Year 9.

 In consultation with parents, a minority of students at Key Stage 4 may be directed to suitable alternative provision off site in order to meet their needs.
 Although these students follow a separate curriculum with a different provider, they remain part of Hampstead School.

 In Year 12, most students follow level 3 courses leading to A level or BTEC.
 There is also an opportunity for re-sit classes in GCSE Mathematics and English for students who attained below a Grade 4 in these areas to enable them to improve.
 Some students are offered a level 2 pathway including a range of GCSE and BTEC subjects, together with re-take Mathematics and English.